hounded/propertyAgreementNetwork/README.md

 The io.property.agreement.network looks at the possibility of solving the first point.

 ### Solutions
-A solution that encapsulates the full transaction of poperty conveyancing is outside the scope of this project as it will require co-operation with the government in the country in which the conveyance is taking place.
+A solution that encapsulates the full transaction of property conveyancing is outside the scope of this project as it will require co-operation with the government in the country in which the conveyance is taking place.
 Some possible solutions to completing the agreement are listed below
 * Continue with parties going to their local lawyers to draw up an agreement.
 * A full stack application that allows parties to come to an agreement.